Art and Europe Series with the NGA

 The ANU Centre for European Studies is delighted to co-host a series of floor talks in partnership with the National Gallery of Australia (NGA).

-The three year partnership is focused on European connections in the NGA’s art collection and touring exhibitions.
+The three-year partnership is focused on European connections and influences in the NGA’s art collection and touring exhibitions.
 It showcases the contributions of Europe to the cultural and social life of Australia and features expert talks.

 19 March 2017

 A European Royal State – Louis XIV's Savonnerie Carpets.
 Wolf Burchard, Furniture Research Curator, National Trust, London, author of The sovereign artist: Charles Le Brun and the image of Louis XIV, shared his expert knowledge of Louis XIV's Savonnerie carpets.